cernbox/smashbox/protocol/protocol.md

 #### Headers

-PROPFIND Depth:infinity is not supported: client will try this for compatibility with older code  but server may choose to return 501 (not implemented).
+PROPFIND Depth:infinity is not supported: client will try this for compatibility with older code  but server may choose to return 501 (NotImplemented).

 ### Quota Check Call